doublep/iter2/README.md

 * Generator functions can be debugged with Edebug.

-* *Much* faster conversion of complex generator functions.
+* Much faster conversion of complex generator functions.

 * Generally faster resulting functions.

 * Considerably smaller generated code, especially for complex functions.

 * More readable resulting functions and backtraces.

-There is also a built-in tracing support.
+* Built-in tracing support for generated iterator functions.

 Disadvantages: